 It’s possible for the VoIP admin to deploy a firewall for your VoIP systems.
 These firewalls usually function by limiting the type of traffic allowed on the calls and closing the session once a call concludes.

 There are also firewalls that help map unusual patterns and identify signs of an attack.
 While many VoIP routers have these capabilities, talk to your VoIP provider about their security measures offered.

 Common Symptoms: Faxing errors, alarm system integration

-In the digital age, enterprises rely more and more on digital paperwork for business.
-However, sometimes fax machines, printers and scanners are still used to send and receive data.
+In the digital age, enterprises rely more and more on digital paperwork for the business.
+However, sometimes fax machines, printers, and scanners are still used to send and receive data.
 Fax machines, unfortunately, aren’t compatible with VoIP.
 This could lead to problems for those who rely on these machines to send information.